 - Improve posture

 - Correct improper biomechanics

-Pre-habilitation, or pre-hab, is a term used for pre-surgical preparatory conditioning and physical optimization.
+Pre-habilitation (or pre-hab) is a term used for pre-surgical preparatory conditioning and physical optimization.
 Prior to ACL reconstruction or meniscus repair, orthopedic surgeons often recommend pre-hab to ensure the structures around the knee – muscles, tendons – are strong, healthy and functioning properly.
-At DAT, we work with patients, using specific training guidelines, to prepare for their surgery.
+Using specific training guidelines, we work with patients to prepare them for their surgery.